Thursday, September 10, 2009

 "I brought my candy cash for a Swede's run", I replied.

-A resounding "Bitchin' idea, Dooger!" came from the Duck.
+A resounding "Great idea, Dooger!" came from the Duck.

 One thing about Swede's - fat people never shopped there.
 They couldn't.
 The aisles were roughly 10" wide, or at least they felt that way.
 It was a hassle to run into someone in the same row - much easier to go around the next aisle.
 I'm still not sure how SOH got from the front door to the cash register?
 The tight quarters may explain why Ducka's scheme wasn't initially picked up on by SOH.

 Ducka never mentioned that he didn't have any money with him, but hey - the 5 finger discount would cover anything he wanted today.
 I picked out my Rondo, a pouch of Big League Chew, and started eating my ice cream sandwich at the register in front of SOH with my dollar and change on the counter.
 She was reading her usual Ann Landers column and didn't even bother looking up at me.
 Ducka was working up & down the candy aisle, over to the chips, then back to the soup/pasta area.
-I didn't think anything of it, but he was stuffing candy into every nook & cranny of his shorts while SOH guffawed over someone else's love life - something she'd never known.
+I didn't think anything of it, but he was stuffing candy into every nook & cranny of his shorts while SOH guffawed over someone else's relationship misfortunes - something she knew nothing about.

 The Hag jumped to her feet.